Nutrients Per Serving

 Blueberries are among the most antioxidant-rich foods in the world.
-Their healthy benefits come from anthocyanins, the natural pigments that give them their color, and loads of vitamin C. This delightful pie is chock full of these dark-blue gems.
+Their healthy benefits come from anthocyanins, the natural pigments which give them their color, and loads of vitamin C. This delightful pie is chock full of these dark-blue gems.
 The cooked and cooled filling is poured into a nine-inch baked pie crust.
 Our recipe for Easy Pie Crust makes two nine-inch crusts.
 If you have two pie pans, bake both crusts.
 Use one for this pie and wrap and freeze the other for another pie, another day!

 Food as Medicine